Ground-Source Heat Pumps: Full Speed Ahead

 Ground-source heat pumps are a cost-saving, clean alternative to legacy heating and cooling technology in schools.

-School districts can qualify for federal tax credits for up to 50% of the cost of a ground-source heat pump system.
-Elective Pay allows schools to convert tax credits into a cash reimbursement.
+School districts can qualify for federal tax credits and cover up to 50% of the project costs.

 What is the Opportunity for Schools?

-Ground-source heat pumps (aka geothermal heat pumps) provide heating by moving heat from the ground into buildings and doing the reverse - moving heat from buildings into the ground - to provide cooling.
+Ground-source (or geothermal) heat pumps provide heating by moving heat from the ground into buildings and doing the reverse - moving heat from buildings into the ground - to provide cooling.

-Cooling: Ground-source heat pumps are an efficient cooling solution for new and existing buildings.
+Efficient Heating & Cooling: Ground-source heat pumps are an efficient heating and cooling solution for new and existing buildings.
 Many classrooms are not equipped with cooling.
 Overheated classrooms are associated with lower test scores and the cause of school closures.

-Cost Savings: Ground-source heat pumps help schools save money.
-Because they are highly efficient, they can reduce utility costs.
+Cost Savings: Because they are highly efficient, ground-source heat pumps can reduce utility costs.
 And schools can earn a cash reimbursement from the federal government for installing them.

-Reducing Contributions to Air Pollution: Ground-source heat pumps promote clean air.
-Ground-source heat pumps run on electricity and do not require schools to burn fuels on site.
-As all-electric systems, they reduce the greenhouse gas emissions produced by buildings.
+Reduced Air Pollution: Ground-source heat pumps promote clean air.
+As all-electric systems, ground-source heat pumps do not require schools to burn fuels on site and reduce greenhouse gas emissions from buildings.
 Cleaner air benefits the whole community.

 Schools can claim the Investment Tax Credit (Sec.
-48) through Elective Pay for ground-source heat pumps (aka geothermal heat pumps).
+48) through Elective Pay for ground-source heat pumps.

 Reimbursements may range from 6% to 50% of the project costs of a ground-source heat pump.
 Schools can maximize their credit if the project meets prevailing wage and apprenticeship requirements or exceptions, uses domestic content, and is sited in an “energy community”.